benroz3/CryptoRaiser/README.md

 # CryptoRaiser
- A Web3 Blockchain Crowdfunding Platform.
+ A Web3 Blockchain Crowdfunding Platform using a smart contract.

  [Demo Link]()